jlord/sheetsee.js/docs/index.md

 The [spreadsheet.glitch.me](https://spreadsheet.glitch.me) site will give you an endpoint to use that will return your spreadsheet to you as JSON.
 The [sheetsee.glitch.me](https://sheetsee.glitch.me) site provides template to get started with Sheetsee; it's already set up with a server so that your data is backed up.

-### Or fork a site!
+### Or Fork a Site!

-There are site templates hooked up to Sheetsee that are ready to be forked on GitHub and used by you, check out the [Fork-n-go site](https://jlord.us/forkngo).
+There are site templates hooked up to Sheetsee that are ready to be forked on GitHub and used by you, check out the [Fork-n-go site](http://jlord.us/forkngo).

 ## Sheetsee Updates

 Sheetsee has just been re-written and there are some breaking changes.
 Also some nice ones, like dependencies removed.
-See the [Changelog]() for details.
+The API for maps with Sheetsee have changed, [see the docs](https://github.com/jlord/sheetsee-maps#sheetseeloadmapoptions).

 <hr>